drikusroor/weather-archive/README.md

 | --- | --- | --- | --- |
 | 2024-02-12 21:02:17 | Gemeente Veenendaal | 3.79 | clear sky |

+Additionally, the repository contains an additional React app that allows you to view the weather archive data: https://drikusroor.github.io/weather-archive/

 ## Project Structure

 The project is structured as follows: